Milojko Spajić: 2023 elections

 Spajić tried to run for President of Montenegro in the 2023 presidential election but his candidacy was rejected by the State Electoral Commission (DIK) as it was discovered that he is a dual citizen of Serbia and Montenegro.
 Following this discovery he stated he became a citizen of Serbia in 2009 and that the process of renouncing his Serbian citizenship is still ongoing.
 He later stated that he accepted Serbian citizenship so that he could travel to Japan without a visa.
 Instead of him, Milatović ran as PES candidate and ended up defeating incumbent president Milo Đukanović in the run-off with 58.88% of the popular vote.

 Following the presidential election, Spajić said that he is ready to take responsibility and be PES's ballot carrier for the 2023 parliamentary election.
 On 26 April, it was confirmed that Spajić would head PES's electoral list.
 During the election campaign, Prime Minister Dritan Abazović and interior minister Filip Adžić accused Spajić of having connections to South Korean cryptocurrency developer Do Kwon who was arrested in Montenegro in March 2023.
 According to Abazović, Do Kwon sent a letter from prison which was addressed to Abazović, Adžić, justice minister Marko Kovač and main prosecutor Vladimir Novović, informing them of his connections to Spajić.
 PES denied the accusations against Spajić and stated that Do Kwon signed the letter under Abazović's orders.
 PES won around 25% of the popular vote in the parliamentary election, gaining the most seats in the Parliament of Montenegro.
 Following the election, Do Kwon denied that he ever financially backed Spajić.

 On 10 August 2023, President Jakov Milatović gave Spajić a mandate to form the new government.
 On 30 August 2023, protests were held throughout Montenegro against Spajić and his plans to include the ethnic minority parties in the new government due to them being former coalition partners of the Democratic Party of Socialists (DPS) and for excluding the pro-Serbian coalition For the Future of Montenegro from the new government formation.

 Prime Minister of Montenegro

 On 31 October 2023, Montenegro's parliament approved a new government, with Spajić as Prime Minister.

 Between May and June 2025, statements by Metropolitan Joanikije of Montenegro and Littoral of the Serbian Orthodox Church, in which he accused the government of persecuting Serbs and called Chetnik war criminal Pavle Đurišić "a great hero with an invincible character", were harshly criticized and condemned by Spajić, who distanced himself from the church's interference in government affairs.

+Under Spajić's premiership, Montenegro advanced significantly towards European Union accession.